nitaybz/homebridge-sensibo-ac/README.md

 it will also include all the fan speeds and swing possibilities you have for DRY mode.

 To disable the extra dehumidifier accessory, add `"disableDry": true` to your config.

+### Disable AUTO mode

+To disable an AC's AUTO mode, add `"disableAuto": true` to your config.

 ### Horizontal Swing